aaronkwong/minecraft_battle_royale/README.md

-# Simple Minecraft Battle Royale Server
+# Minecraft Battle Royale Server
-A python script which uses server commands to set up battle royale style game for you and your friends with a web interface.
+A python script which uses minecraft server commands to set up battle royale style match for you and your friends.
+Controlled with an easy to use web interface.

 ### Installing
 1. Download the minecraft server: https://launcher.mojang.com/v1/objects/bb2b6b1aefcd70dfd1892149ac3a215f6c636b07/server.jar and place it in the "minecraft_server_1_15_2" directory.